Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Introduction

-Regarding existing surveys in the field, Table \ref{tab:fm_surveys_rev} comparatively analyzes the current work with the relevant literature reviews of \citep{hu2023toward,xu2024survey,ma2024survey,jang2024unlocking,kawaharazuka2024real,firoozi2025foundation,xiao2025robot,tayyab2025foundation,kawaharazuka2025vision,sapkota2025vision}, investigating the following aspects: a) Survey scope, b) Review methodology, c) Primary contributions, and d) Main limitations.
-Examining Table \ref{tab:fm_surveys_rev}, it can be seen that literature works exhibit the following limitations: a) They often remain relatively specific/narrow in scope (i.e., adopting a task-, model-, application-, learning-, or integration-oriented perspective), leading to a non-thorough investigation of the overall research landscape, b) They consider a single or very few literature analysis criteria, resulting into a non-comprehensive examination of the literature works, and c) They commonly adopt a narrative-style discussion of the literature, avoiding to provide a systematic comparison of the different approaches.
+Regarding existing surveys in the field, Table \ref{tab:fm_surveys_rev} comparatively analyzes the current work with the relevant literature reviews of \citep{hu2023toward,xu2024survey,ma2024survey,jang2024unlocking,kawaharazuka2024real,firoozi2025foundation,xiao2025robot,tayyab2025foundation,kawaharazuka2025vision,sapkota2025vision}, summarizing their main strengths and limitations.
+Examining Table \ref{tab:fm_surveys_rev}, it can be seen that literature works exhibit the following limitations: a) They often remain relatively specific/narrow in scope (i.e., adopting a task-, model-, application-, learning-, or integration-oriented perspective), leading to a non-thorough investigation of the overall research landscape, b) They consider a single or very few literature analysis criteria, resulting into a non-comprehensive examination of the literature works, c) They commonly adopt a narrative-style discussion of the literature, avoiding to provide a systematic comparison of the different approaches, and d) with the exception of the meta-analysis of \citet{hu2023toward}, they do not include any empirical/experimental benchmarking of the surveyed methods.
 On the contrary, the current survey provides a thorough and in-depth analysis of the research landscape of the use of FMs in robotics, demonstrating the following key advantageous/distinctive characteristics: a) It targets a holistic investigation of the overall field, b) It adopts a structured and systematic literature review methodology, supporting the search in $6$ major databases, the use of specific inclusion/exclusion criteria, and the application of an iterative screening process, c) It documents the main $5$ distinct research evolution phases, as well as the key trends associated with each of them, d) It supports a highly-granular, multi-criteria ($6$), taxonomic investigation of the literature, examining the different FM types, NN architectures, learning paradigms, learning stages, robotic tasks, and application domains, e) It incorporates a per criterion methodical comparative analysis of the different approaches and facilitates the reporting of critical insights, and f) It provides a comprehensive and hierarchical discussion on the current challenges and future research directions in the field.
+At the same time though, the current survey does not include any empirical/quantitative benchmarking of the surveyed methods and it inevitably constitutes a snapshot of a rapidly evolving field.
+Moreover, a more detailed version of the above comparison is provided in Section~\ref{sec:comparative_surveys_details} of the supplementary document, which reports, for each surveyed work, its survey scope, review methodology, primary contributions, and main limitations.